 Becoming a licensed Architect is a significant professional achievement built upon three areas of preparation: education, examination, and experience.
-The vocational emphasis of the 4-year pre-professional BSBP degree contrasts and differentiates it from 5-year NAAB accredited professional Architecture degree programs (B.Arch) which have broader educational objectives including the preparation of students for professional practice leadership positions.
-Although not a primary focus of the BSBP program, the 4-year BSBP degree from College of the Canyons can be applied directly towards satisfying the educational requirement for architectural licensure in California.
+The vocational focus of the BSBP program contrasts and differentiates this 4-year pre-professional degree from 5-year NAAB accredited professional Architecture degree programs (B.Arch) which have a broader educational emphasis including the preparation of students for architectural licensure and professional practice leadership positions.
+Although not a focus of the BSBP program, the 4-year BSBP degree from College of the Canyons can be applied directly towards satisfying the educational requirement for architectural licensure in California.
 Students may also begin to accrue Architectural Experience Program (AXP) hours through Project Based Learning (PBL) and/or employment with an architecture or engineering firm while pursuing the BSBP degree.
-Through the BSBP degree, College of the Canyons strives to provide students with an effective path to architectural licensure in California that is accessible and affordable.